 But when you really think about it, effective, successful business is actually about building strong, honest, positive relationships.
 In fact, let’s not even call it “business” (read: “busy-ness”).
 Maybe a better word is “relatedness”.
 Getting to know your clients, their goals, visions and of course, budgets, and setting realistic goals with them that take into account the time/money factors sets a solid foundation to create something with longevity and meaning.
 Telling someone what they want to hear and then being unable to deliver, or delivering a substandard product because the deadline was more important than the quality of the work never ends up satisfying anyone.

-So my new buzzword for 2017 is “SIMPLIFY”.
+So my new buzzword is “SIMPLIFY”.
 Some words of advice I got from my long-time mentor, Barbara Nessim have always stayed with me, and I am reminded of them now: “Simple” is not “Easy”.
 The two words often are mistakenly equated, but in truth, to simplify can take a great deal of effort.
 Not effort of the hamster wheel kind, but stemming from mental clarity.
 Coming to terms with the fact that you must give something up in order to gain something better.
 You’ll have to give up telling clients only what they want to hear.
 You may even have to give up some business.
 But those who are willing to hear what you have to say and stick with you will reap the rewards of careful, well-planned projects that have a solid foundation and are built for success.

 I hope this article inspires you to have the courage and clarity to hold your ground, be uncompromising in your pursuit of excellence and quality, and take the straight road to gratifying success.